 Cleen Beauty Vitamin C Papaya Glow Serum – $10

-This is a pricier dupe, but has a high concentration (10%) of vitamin C, making it very comparable to Drunk Elephant’s 15% vitamin C concentration.
+This is a pricier alternative, but has a high concentration (10%) of vitamin C, making it very comparable to Drunk Elephant’s 15% vitamin C concentration.
 It also includes salicylic acid which is great for anti-aging.
 Plus, I’ve never tried a La Roche-Posay product I didn’t like.

 5. Drunk Elephant T.L.C Framboos Glycolic Night Serum – $90

-This isn’t an exact dupe because many of the ingredients differ but they both contain AHA, which is the main ingredient.
+This isn’t an exact alternative because many of the ingredients differ but they both contain AHA, which is the main ingredient.
 Plus, this serum is more than $30 cheaper, so it’s a lot more affordable than Drunk Elephant.

 Paula’s Choice is a great skincare brand with a lot of more affordable options that rival luxury skincare brands like Drunk Elephant.
 This exfoliant isn’t an exception.
 For one, it’s a third of the price of Drunk Elephant’s serum.
 Plus, this exfoliant has salicylic acid, a BHA that’s great for brightening the skin and preventing future breakouts.